Arelius-D/ENI/README.md

 To use ENI, ensure the following dependencies are installed on your system:

 1. **NetworkManager CLI (`nmcli`)**:
-   - Lightweight and powerful tool for managing network connections via the command line.
+   - A lightweight tool for managing network connections.
-   - Installed by default on most major Linux distributions.
+   - Installed by default on most Linux distributions.
-   - To install if missing:
+   - If missing, you can install it using:
      - **Debian/Ubuntu**: `sudo apt install network-manager`
      - **RHEL/CentOS/Fedora**: `sudo yum install NetworkManager`
      - **Arch/Manjaro**: `sudo pacman -S networkmanager`